Experiment Perilous: Plot

 A frenzied gun battle and fist fight in their home, featuring the destruction of several large aquariums, replete with shattered glass, gushing water and floundering fish, may be the most memorable (and most often imitated) scene in the film.
-The house burns to the ground because of Nick's actions (killing him), but Allida, her son, and Hunt end up living happily in the country.
+The house burns to the ground because of Nick's actions (killing him), but Allida, her son, and Bailey end up living happily in the country.

 Cast

 Production notes

 The production dates for the film were July 12 through early October 1944.

 According to pre-production news items in The Hollywood Reporter, this film originally was to be produced by David Hempstead and star Cary Grant.
 After Hempstead terminated his contract with RKO, Grant dropped out of the project, and Robert Fellows was assigned to produce it.
 Gregory Peck then was slated to star in the male lead, but a prior commitment to David O. Selznick productions forced him to withdraw.

 To create the snow storm sequence, the studio used 100 tons of ice and six wind machines.